Delia Smith Liver and Bacon Casserole Recipe

 Ingredients

-• 450g (1 lb) lamb’s liver, cut into bite-sized pieces (beef or pig’s liver also work)
+• 450g lamb’s liver, cut into bite-sized pieces

-• 110g (4 oz) bacon, chopped
+• 110g smoked bacon, chopped

 • 1 medium onion, chopped

-• 1 × 400g tin chopped tomatoes
+• 1 x 400g tin chopped tomatoes

 • 1 tablespoon Worcestershire sauce

-• 275ml (½ pint) ham or beef stock
+• 275ml ham or beef stock

 • 2 tablespoons plain flour, seasoned with salt and pepper

-• A little oil, for frying
+• A little oil for frying

 Directions

 • Coat the liver.
 Cut the liver into bite-sized pieces.
-Toss them in the seasoned flour until lightly coated, then shake off any excess.
+Toss in the seasoned flour until lightly coated, then shake off any excess.

 • Sear the liver.
-Add a splash more oil to the frying pan if needed.
-Fry the liver quickly over medium-high heat for just a couple of minutes until browned on the outside but not cooked through.
-Transfer to the casserole dish with the bacon and onion.
+Add a splash more oil to a heavy frying pan or cast iron skillet.
+Fry the liver quickly over medium-high heat for 1 to 2 minutes until browned on the outside but not cooked through.
+Transfer to the casserole dish.

 Notes